-After drunk-driving off a bridge, Appleton miraculously survives, albeit without his memory.
-He wanders into the town of Lawson, California.
-In a bizarre coincidence, Peter is a dead ringer for Luke Trimble — one of the town's young men who never returned from the war.
-Convinced that he is his missing son, Harry Trimble takes Peter in and tries to pick their lives together back up where they left off.
+After drunk-driving off a bridge, Peter miraculously survives, albeit without his memory.
+He wanders into the nearby town of Lawson, California.
+In a bizarre coincidence, Peter is a dead ringer for Luke Trimble — one of the town's many young men who never returned from the war.
+Convinced that he's found his missing son, Harry Trimble (Martin Landau) takes Peter in and tries to pick up their lives together right where they left off.

 - Back from the Dead: Luke, sort of.
 Peter, when he returns to the court.

 - The Cameo: Interestingly, these performers all get special billing in the end credits.